 Having the knowledge of understanding of diverse ethical models and behaviour patterns and trends, a graduate of this discipline can be a key asset to the field of marketing for example.
 Public and private consultancy is another professional area in which graduates can become active.

-This course offers you the opportunity to explore Europe, a continent of great diversity.
+This special track offers you the opportunity to explore Europe, a continent of great diversity.
 In the first two weeks you will explore European Culture.
-After that you will be introduced to key issues in European civilization from the emergence of European nationalism to the present.
-In the last two weeks the course will examine how Holocaust and other genocides affected European society.
+After that you will be introduced to key issues in European civilization from the emergence of European nationalism to the end of the Second World War.
+In the last two weeks the course will examine the postwar situation in Europe.